How to make a complaint

 • Tenancy deposit disputes

-Client Money Protection applications
+Client Money Protection (CMP) application for reimbursement

 Client Money Protection (CMP) is a scheme that reimburses landlords and tenants should an agent misappropriate rent or other client funds.